stefanjudis/contentful-enriched-markdown/README.md

 ## How to install an app in your Contentful organization

 Contentful Apps work on a organization level.
 Open the top left space navigation and navigate to your "Organization Settings".
-Click on the "Apps" item in the top navigation and create a new new app.
+Click on the "Apps" item in the top navigation and create a new app.

 ![App definition config dialog](./images/app-definition.png)